jehandb/hello-world/README.md

 # hello-world
 My test and trial location

-Look forward to expore GitHub more and use frequently
+Look forward to expore GitHub more and use it frequently